-Dismissal: The Vice President for Student Life may in his discretion immediately dismiss a student upon his determination that such immediate dismissal is in the best interest of the safety or well-being of the individual, of MLC students, MLC faculty/staff, or others.
-The Vice President for Student Life may in his discretion convene a panel of at least two faculty members and two Student Senate members to determine whether dismissal is warranted.
+Dismissal: The Vice President for Student Life may, at his discretion, immediately dismiss a student upon his determination that such immediate dismissal is in the best interest of the safety or well-being of the individual, of MLC students, MLC faculty/staff, or others.
+The Vice President for Student Life may, at his discretion, convene a panel of at least two faculty members and two Student Senate members to determine whether dismissal is warranted.
 In such cases, the decision to dismiss a student is made by the panel.

-Appeal: The student who is dismissed for disciplinary reasons may use the appeal/grievance process as described below in the Student Appeal of Dismissal Decisions Process section.
+Appeal: The student who is dismissed for disciplinary reasons may use the appeal/grievance process as described below in the Student Appeal of Dismissal Decisions section.